 While I really did enjoy that time alone that fact is that I was working.
 I've learned that that time didn't even really count as alone time at all.
 My opinion is that work, errands, and grocery shopping absolutely do not count as alone time.
 Busy "grown-ups" must learn to prioritize.
 It's not easy.
 It seems like everyone around me needs something from me.
 In the case of my children, their needs are my responsibility.
 But if I don't take care of myself there is no way that I can give them or anyone else my very best.
 I've come up with a few things that steal me at least ten minutes alone with my own thoughts.

 Look your partner straight in the face and let him or her know that it is an absolute necessity for you to have a few minutes alone.
 If you are a single parent drive to a trusted adult's house and let them know.
 Most often my seriousness is convincing enough for my husband to agree.

 Now that your kids are under someone else's care for the time being, here is what's next:

 While I'm all for a spa day and visiting the movie theater alone is really nice, you don't have to take it that far.
 Try taking a quick walk.
 If you really don't have the energy for physical exertion go sit in the car if the weather permits.
 Your house (even if it's small) has alone time potential.
 Lock your bedroom door, or my personal favorite door to lock is the bathroom.
 My children will probably grow up thinking that I have digestive issues.

 MAKE IT A HABIT

 Time alone gives you the opportunity to rest and recharge.
-Self care is not selfish.
-Your family deserves to have you at your best and a you're better when you're happy.
+Self-care is not selfish.
+Your family deserves to have you at your best and you are better when you're happy.